-While the Company (as the 1st line of defence) employs risk management and mitigation techniques from an operational perspective, the Company outsources risk management as a 2nd line of defence to P&C Risk Management within the ultimate parent company, USAA.
-P&C Risk Management provides an independent, clear, concise and holistic view of risks arising from the Company's business strategy and operations.
-In collaboration with the Company's senior management, P&C Risk Management develops and implements risk management frameworks and appetites based on the proportionality and complexity of the Company, develops and maintains policies related to risk management, and monitors processes and escalation thresholds to ensure alignment with the Company's risk appetite statements.
-P&C Risk Management also provides independent risk management assessments of business processes, initiatives, and decisions.
+The Company (as the 1st line of defence) employs risk management and mitigation techniques from an operational perspective.
+The Company employs a Risk Director as the key function holder responsible for risk management as a 2nd line of defence.
+The Risk Director works with P&C Risk Management within the ultimate parent company, USAA, and provides an independent, clear, concise and holistic view of risks arising from the Company's business strategy and operations.
+In collaboration with the Company's senior management, the Risk Director develops and implements risk management frameworks and appetites based on the proportionality and complexity of the Company, develops and maintains policies related to risk management, and monitors processes and escalation thresholds to ensure alignment with the Company's risk appetite statements.
+The Risk Director provides independent risk management assessments of business processes, initiatives, and decisions.

-The Senior Risk Officer provides fully independent risk oversight and risk expertise, including effective challenge, advice and counsel to the Dirigeant Agréé and the Board.
+The Risk Director provides fully independent risk oversight and risk expertise, including effective challenge, advice and counsel to the General Manager and the Board.